Floating Button

 Add as a preferred source on Google

-While gross domestic product January-March grew a seasonally adjusted 1% from the previous quarter — well above the median 0.2% forecast in a Bloomberg survey — the city-state warned the US-Israel conflict with Iran will drag on global activity and consumption.
+While gross domestic product (GDP) January-March grew a seasonally adjusted 1% from the previous quarter — well above the median 0.2% forecast in a Bloomberg survey — the city-state warned the US-Israel conflict with Iran will drag on global activity and consumption through the year.

-Despite that warning, the MTI maintained its 2026 gross domestic product growth forecast at 2%-4%, in line with the upgraded outlook it set in February.
+Balancing the stronger-than-expected first quarter against a weaker outlook for the rest of the year, the MTI kept its 2026 GDP growth forecast unchanged at 2%-4%, in line with the upgraded outlook it set in February.
 Growth came in at 5% last year.

-Singapore’s exposure to AI through electronics exports has helped insulate the city-state from both the threat of US tariff hikes last year and now the energy crunch from the Middle East conflict.
+Singapore’s exposure to AI through electronics exports and digital services has helped insulate the city-state from both the threat of US tariff hikes last year and now the energy crunch from the Middle East conflict.

 Asian manufacturers embedded in the AI supply chain, including Taiwan and South Korea, are among the fortunate few that have seen their economies surge on the seemingly insatiable demand for their tech exports and services.